 Think on this, just how many people have lamented on their deathbeds: “I wish I had spent more time at the office!”?

-What I am trying to say is that we should look at the issue of time from a different angle.
 The number of hours available to us in a day may be fixed, but the quantity and the quality of energy available to us is not.

 Since energy is our most precious resource, the more responsibility we take for the energy we bring into the world, the more empowered and productive we would become; however, the more we blame others or external circumstances, the more negative and compromised our energy would be.